INTERVIEW WITH BEN VAN DER STEEN

 Loftsails has always been on the top of my list for sails, and the opportunity to become a team rider for a second time at this point is just a coincidence really.
 From testing with my friends’ sails, I know the performance of recent Loftsails is right up there, and I am very positive about the possibilities.
 It’s a great opportunity.
 It is the performance of the sails and the team ethos that brings me back.

 Ben training with the Racingblade in 2012

 And what hardware?

 I will be using the Goya boards for 2020.
-I put a lot of time and effort into their development and am really happy how they came out.
-Then for hardware and booms I will be using Unifiber.
-The all new Unifiber booms are very stiff and the newly developed Unifiber boom head works great with the heavy stresses of powered-up slalom sailing.
+I put a lot of time and effort into their development and am really happy with how they came out.
+Then for hardware and booms, I will be using Unifiber.
+The all-new Unifiber booms are very stiff and the newly developed Unifiber boom head works great with the heavy stresses of powered-up slalom sailing.

 You have been PWA racing for over 20 years now and slalom sailing is hard on the body!
 How do you train and what keeps you motivated?

 The PWA is always evolving and training methods change too.
 I train in the gym, on the bike, but most of all with lots of time spent on the water.
 In my experience, if you train sensibly and take good care of your body, the stress on the body from windsurfing – even racing - is not so severe.

 For the 2020 season, foil and slalom have been integrated to become a single “racing” discipline.
 Foil is now significantly more important for the racing title and there is a need to train more and tune more because the development is still so rapid.
 The motivation can sometimes be a hard one; but it’s a beautiful sport - so that whenever I am a week - or worse a few weeks - off the water, the desire to sail always comes back stronger!!

 The PWA has changed too over that period.
 How is a 'typical' year of competition now?